GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 where each row represents a single record in the data set - in this case, the details of one traffic crash.
 In Records mode, OpenRefine can link together multiple rows as belonging to the same Record.
 This is useful when working with `xml` files, MARC records, as well as `csv` files.
 We will see an example of this later.

+{% include figure.html img="ORLayout.png" alt="OpenRefine layout" caption="OpenRefine layout" width="75%" %}

 ### The sample dataset

-We will be using open data from Transport & Main Roads obtained from the Queensland, Australia government's [open data portal](https://data.qld.gov.au).
+We will be using open data from Transport & Main Roads obtained from the Queensland Government's [open data portal](https://data.qld.gov.au).
 The original dataset presents 17 years of traffic accidents, their location, type of accident, level of injury, and other features, with over 300,000 observations.